Worldwide Guide to Women in Leadership

 The chapter was founded in 1101, and was unique in the way that the community was placed directly under the Pope and the King of France.
 A Prior under the control of the Abbess commanded the monks in the double-convent.

-Ca. 1353-90 Sovereign Lady Maria van Wesemaele of Bergen op Zoom (The Netherlands)
+Circa 1353-90 Sovereign Lady Maria van Wesemaele of Bergen op Zoom (The Netherlands)

 Succeeded her distant relative, Mathilde, and her husband Hendrik van Boutershem was joint lord until his death 1371 after which her son, Hendrik II was joint lord, until he was succeeded by his granddaughter, Johanna, in 1419.
-Maria lived (ca. 1330-90).
+Maria lived (circa 1330-90).

-1354-59 Acting Governor Jelena Subica of Rama (Bosnia)
+1354-59 Acting Governor Jelena Subica of Bosnia

 1354 Acting Duchess Margareta von Bayern of Croatia